 - One .zip file containing .py scripts / Jupyter Notebooks, all processed datasets, and the requirements.txt file to replicate your Python environment.

-Your team is required to pitch your work to a panel of judges on the stated presentation date at Charles Darwin University (Casuarina Campus).
-This is your best chance to convince the panel of judges on the viability of your models.
+Your team must pitch your work to a panel of judges on the stated presentation date at Charles Darwin University Casuarina Campus.

 Duration: 10 minutes pitching + 5 mins Q&A per team

-Participating teams will be judged along 5 criteria:
+Participating teams will be judged along five criteria:

 - Results (30%)